hiromia006/hiromia006/README.md

 ## 👨‍🏫 Speaker & Trainer Highlights
 - 🧑‍🏫 **Founder & Trainer at SQA Learning Academy**
-- 🎙 Conducted seminars/workshops at:
+- 🎙 Conducted seminars and workshops at 15+ universities across Bangladesh:
   - Shahjalal University of Science and Technology
   - Jagannath University
   - RUET, IIUC, Leading University, DIU, PUST, ULAB, and more